-The Center for American Studies seeks proposals that focus on the experiences and values of the people of the United States as embodied in their history, literature, politics, art, and other enduring forms of cultural expression.
+The Center for American Studies (CAS) seeks proposals that focus on the experiences and values of the people of the United States as embodied in their history, literature, politics, art, and other enduring forms of cultural expression.
 The Center focuses on providing civics education and preparing students to confront the most pressing problems that face our society with historical awareness.

 CAS has now exhausted its funds for the entire academic year.
 Future proposals will not be considered.

-The Center for Justice seeks proposals that align with its mission to help transform the approaches to justice from being driven by punishment and retribution to being centered on prevention and healing.
+The Center for Justice (CJF) seeks proposals that align with its mission to help transform the approaches to justice from being driven by punishment and retribution to being centered on prevention and healing.
 We welcome proposals for course-related activities that align with the Center's current projects, promote an end to mass incarceration and criminalization, or support more equitable and effective approaches to justice and safety through education, research, and policy change.